Renee

 1 year later

-March 16, 2009 by barbara
+March 16, 2009

 It’s really been 13 months, but I think this picture says a lot.
 One thing in particular our son gained, when he lost use of his leg, was strength in his upper body.